 As mentioned above, the template selection is quite large, with plenty of options for just about any site.
 GoDaddy should use these templates as a baseline for users.
 Breaking up the two just adds confusion to the process and often means you spend a bit of time designing before discovering a more suitable starting point.

-After that distinction is made, though, GoDaddy is as easy as can be.
+After that distinction is made, though, GoDaddy is as .
 The main builder page gives you three options: theme, pages and site settings.
 The first is pretty straightforward.
 You simply choose one of the eight “themes” or select the fonts and color scheme yourself.
 Pages is just a simple page hierarchy which is pretty straightforward.

 The power of the builder comes through the last option.
 The settings menu manages all the internal workings of your site.
 Here, you’ll find broad options like social media linking and ad placement, but there are niche options as well.
 Some of note are a cookie disclaimer for visitors, the built-in SEO tool and automatic translation with Google Translate.